 - Have a valid high school diploma or a High School Equivalency certificate on file with the college.
 (See NOTE below.)

-- Be enrolled at least half time (6 credit hours) in an eligible program of study.
+- Be enrolled in an eligible program of study at Wake Tech.

 - Be a U.S. citizen or an eligible non-citizen.

 - Maintain satisfactory academic progress.